serpentchain/serpentchain.io.github.io/pshc.md

 fabric, the gating element, the construction of logic and hexadecimal-arithmetic primitives, and end-to-end system behavior.
 Spectral encoding and passive routing with prisms, mirrors, and fiber are physically sound.
 The gating element is the element that determines whether the architecture can compute: it must provide gain and let one beam control another.
-We examine candidate gates — including whether a passive pigment coating could serve, and conclude it cannot — and identify **control-switchable coatings** as the workable choice: photochromic photoswitches (e.g., diarylethenes), saturable absorbers (e.g., graphene), optically nonlinear (Kerr/χ³) media, and chalcogenide phase-change films, in which a control beam at one wavelength gates a signal beam at another, yielding a genuine optical transistor with gain, fan-out,
+We identify **control-switchable coatings** as the gating element: photochromic photoswitches (e.g., diarylethenes), saturable absorbers (e.g., graphene), optically nonlinear (Kerr/χ³) media, and chalcogenide phase-change films, in which a control beam at one wavelength gates a signal beam at another, yielding a genuine optical transistor with gain, fan-out,